PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 </table>
 </div>

 - **JavaScript snippet:** All client libraries support event tracking and user identification for product analytics, but we recommend using PostHog's JavaScript snippet to enjoy all our features.
-Our iOS libraries also support feature flagging and group analytics.
 See our [client library documentation](/docs/integrate/client/snippet-installation) for more information.

 - **Mobile app session recordings:** We don't currently support session recording in mobile apps, but it's currently under consideration as a project for our session recording team.
 See our [public roadmap](/roadmap) for more info.